Datadigilab/datadigilab.github.io/index.md

 #### Annoucements
 {: .fs-4 }

+- Datadigilab launching soon...
-- All the best everyone for ISI BMath / BStat 2022.
-We will try to publish related info soon on this website.
+- Congrats everyone who got selected for ISI BMath / BStat or CMI 2022.
+For those who didn't better luck next time.
+Make full utilization of all the resources available on this website and participate in the upcoming mock tests & collaborative learning session.
+- Adding Olympiad section soon for IOQM preperation.

 ---